xyperine/Genesis-Constructa/README.md

 This is a pet project that I wanted to do to learn more about making games in Unity for mobile platforms, specifically Android.

-You are playing as a robot, you were sent to a distant planet to build some infrastructure for future colonists.
+You are a robot sent to a distant planet to build some infrastructure for future colonists.
 Main mechanic and some other features are based on a game called [Moon Pioneer](https://play.google.com/store/apps/details?id=com.norwichsidegames.tothemoon).

 Since it is a work in progress, it lacks some key features and is not really playable at the moment.
 You can kind of "finish" the game by building a main hub in the center of the map - that's considered the end of the game.
 If you want to download the entire project and play with it - please, read a point about Shapes in [Using my assets/entire project :memo:](#using-my-assetsentire-project-memo) section.

-However, I made the repository public not for people to play the game, but because I got tired of making it in private and I want to expose and share game's insides, so maybe you will be interested in looking at them.
+I made the repository public because I got tired of making it in private and I want to expose and share the game's insides.

 Hope you will find something useful in here! :purple_heart: